- 1 pound ground beef

 - 1-1/2 cups crushed tortilla chips

 - In a large skillet, cook the beef, onion and celery over medium heat until meat is no longer pink; drain.
-Stir in the taco seasoning, water, beans and green chilies if desired.
+Stir in the taco seasoning, water, beans and, if desired, green chilies.

 Freeze option: Cool unbaked casserole; cover and freeze.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
 Bake casserole as directed, increasing time as necessary to heat through and for a thermometer inserted in center to read 165°.
 Top as directed.
 Yield: 8 servings.